breadcat/blog.minskio.co.uk/content/quotes.md

 >Not great, not terrible <!-- chernobyl -->

->Not my circus, not my monkeys
+>Not my circus, not my monkeys <!-- polish phrase -->

->Not today, old friend
+>Not today, old friend <!-- the simpsons -->

->Not waving, but drowning
+>Not waving, but drowning <!-- stevie smith poem -->

 >Nothing will be born from hatred